 Interactive functionality integrated onto existing range of label films

 Innovia Films and PragmatIC Printing have successfully integrated printed electronic functionality onto Innovia Films' Biaxially Oriented Polypropylene (BOPP) label substrates.
 The first prototypes are interactive bottle labels that activate a sequence of flashing lights when the bottle is held.
-This is only one example, from numerous possibilities, of how active
+This is only one example, from numerous possibilities,

 Interactive electronics labels from Innovia Films and PragmatIC Printing